BDC Hamburger Icon

 1. Seed capital: Entrepreneurs seek seed capital funding when starting a business.
 They likely don’t have a product or a company structure yet.
 Investments tend to be small at this stage.
 Funding is often used to develop a product, cover startup costs or create a market research plan.

 2. Early-stage capital: Early-stage capital funding is geared toward companies that have been running for a few years and have a growth mindset.
 The business has a structure, management is in place and revenue is rising.
-Funding is typically used to boost sales, reduce business expenses and enhance operations.
+Funding is typically used to boost sales, enhance operations and reduce business expenses.

 3. Late-stage capital: Late-stage capital funding focuses on companies experiencing fast growth and looking for funds to get even bigger.
 Companies raising this type of funding have already disrupted the marketplace.